The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Thermal burn

-Short definition: A rare skin injury resulting from excessive laser energy.
+Short definition: A rare skin injury resulting from excess laser energy.

-A thermal burn is a rare but serious complication that occurs when thermal energy exceeds the tissue’s capacity to dissipate it.
-It may be caused by excessive fluence, too much overlap between laser shots, or lack of effective skin cooling.
-Risk factors include higher phototypes, tanned skin, and insufficient intervals between sessions.
+A thermal burn is a rare but serious complication, occurring when thermal energy exceeds the tissue's capacity to dissipate it.
+It can be caused by fluence that is too high, excessive overlap of laser pulses or the absence of effective skin cooling.
+Risk factors include a high phototype, tanned skin or an insufficient interval between sessions.

 See also: Photothermal effect, Cryotherapy, Phototype.